Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/authors/ahmed_berih/_index.md

   - "Undergraduate Students"
 highlight_name: true
 ---
 I am a 4th Year student studying Biochemistry at McMaster University.
 I am working at the Wilson lab as a thesis student.
-Using computational methods my project examines the DNA methylation and immune cell type proportion in pre-eclamptic women.
+Using computational methods my project examines DNA methylation and immune cell type proportion in pre-eclamptic pregnancies.
 In my free time I enjoy playing sports and doing photography.